privacysandbox/privacy-sandbox-demos/services/home/docs/demos/reach-measurement-with-shared-storage.md

 ### Key Exclusions

-The use case covers Private Aggregation reports before they are processed, aggregated, or summarized.
-This use case does not intend to demonstrate the
+This use case pertains to Private Aggregation reports in their raw, unprocessed state, prior to aggregation or summarization.
+This use case does not encompass demonstrations of the Aggregation Service, nor does it include demonstration of noise addition to summary reports or the implementation of ad tech beyond what is outlined in the use case description and design.
-Aggregation Service nor noised summary reports.

 ### System Design